lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

 ============================================================

 3.1.
-Execute the following ADQL query to retrieve the r-band magnitudes, phase angles, heliocentric and topocentric distances, and time of the observations for the TNO.
+Execute the following ADQL query to retrieve the r-band magnitudes, phase angles, heliocentric and topocentric distances, and time of the observations for the MBA.
+We selected that specific MBA - with ssObjectId = 8810278553610239375 - in the previous Step, by double-clicking on the column label numObs.
+First click orders the rows in the table in the ascending order and the second click provides the descending order.
+We arbitrarily selected the sixth most-observed object in the Table.

 .. code-block:: SQL